poepoe3060/ToDo_App_Flask_Mongodb/README.md

 # Flask_Mongodb_ToDo_App
-My practice project by using Flask and MongoDB.
+Practice project by using Flask and MongoDB.

+# Python environment installations for that mini project
+Please check and install requirements.txt file